 Answering industry calls for a 21st-century solution to a 21st-century problem, a bipartisan group of federal lawmakers recently introduced a bill in Congress that would create a hybrid job classification for gig economy workers that would allow businesses to avoid misclassification claims and give gig workers the flexibility they crave.
 However, some worker advocates and labor unions are already expressing their opposition to the "Worker Flexibility and Choice Act," introduced on July 20, claiming that it is an anti-worker law that would short-change gig workers from receiving minimum wage and overtime pay.

-This article discusses the bill - and its chances of ever becoming law.
+What do you need to know about this bill - and what are its chances of ever becoming law?